Poems by Antero Alli

 Standing outside your circle, I imagine you

 Teasing.
-No, inflaming, all the dreams of what can be
+No…inflaming, all the dreams of what could be.

 I step inside your temple and nothing happens